Install the latest version of Python on Linux

 4. Compile

-There is no explanation for this step.
-If you need to change the configuration, you can run ./configure --help to query the help information.
+There is nothing to explain in this step.
+If you need to adjust the configuration, you can first run ./configure --help to query the help information.

-It is worth mentioning that make command's j parameter, such as a system with a 4-core cpu, make -j4 can speed up the compilation
+It is worth mentioning that make can accept the j parameter.
+For example, on a 4-core CPU system, make -j4 can speed up compilation.

-This step is very important, because Python is an important software package of the Linux system.
-In most cases, direct 'make install' installation is not recommended.
-This will overwrite the basic version of Python of the system, resulting in unnecessary unexpected situations.
-It is strongly recommended:
+This step is critical because Python is an important software package for Linux systems.
+In most cases, it is not recommended to install it directly through make install.
+This will overwrite the basic version of Python on the system and lead to unnecessary unexpected situations.
+It is strongly recommended to:

-'make altinstall' will install to ${prefix}/bin/python3, and ${prefix}/bin/python3 is linked to ${prefix}/bin/python3.X, so that multiple versions can coexist harmoniously and do not violate each other.
+make altinstall will install to ${prefix}/bin/python3, and ${prefix}/bin/python3 is linked to ${prefix}/bin/python3.X, so that multiple versions can coexist harmoniously without infringing each other.

 6. Confirm

-If you look carefully at the echo of the previous step, the latest version of Python is installed by default to /usr/local/bin/python3.11
+If you look carefully at the output of the previous step, the latest version of Python is installed to /usr/local/bin/python3.11 by default.

-In order to save a few characters, you can make a soft link.
+In order to save typing a few characters, you can make a soft link.
 If /usr/bin/python exists, you can back it up first and then delete it.
-Most systems are now upgraded to python3 by default, so choose to link to python instead of python3
+Nowadays, most systems are upgraded to python3 by default, so choose to link to python instead of python3

 8. Install iPython

-iPython is easier to use than the interpreter that comes with Python
+iPython is easier to use than Python’s own interpreter

-Finally, the official Python documentation also has some related instructions, you can take a look if you are interested: https://docs.python.org/3.11/using/unix.html#getting-and-installing-the-latest-version-of-python
+Finally, the official Python documentation also has some relevant instructions.
+If you are interested, you can take a look: https://docs.python.org/3.11/using/unix.html#getting-and-installing-the-latest-version-of-python

 See Also: